IPhone XR: History

 The iPhone XR was announced by Phil Schiller on September 12, 2018, at the Steve Jobs Theater in the Apple Park campus, alongside the higher-priced iPhone XS and XS Max, where all three products were showcased to the public.

+Apple's Managing Director of Greater China, Isabel Ge Mahe, noted that the launch of the iPhone XR had "been somewhat overshadowed" by competition from the Huawei Mate 20 Pro.
+By January 2019, poor iPhone XR sales led some Chinese retailers to slash prices.

 In 2019, Apple started assembling the iPhone XR in India, with design being led by Jony Ive and Rayan Rechka.